smatsushima1/acq_api_dev/far/README.md

 Why mention this with the API?
 The database will store the html for each subsection and generating the one html file for the regulation's part will just be a matter of combining all the appropriate objects together.
 This may even be how it is managed...

+## Possibilities
+The main reason I wanted to create an API for the FAR was to implement a web app that will allow users to search for any number of regulations simultaneously.
+Acquisition professional must do this everyday anyway, and the way the regulations are currently established online, only one regulation can be viewed at the same time.
+People have been doing this for years, so I guess this isn't too big of a problem, but there is room for at least some improvement.

+Having an API for the FAR will allow the web app to automatically detect when a selected reference from the FAR is available in another reference.
+Viewing regulations side-by-side can greatly help with the day-to-day searching and reading since all verbiage pertaining to the users' desired subject can now be had quicker in one tab, instead of having to find it in multiple tabs.

+In theory, if the FAR were stored in a database and referenced at ease, the system will be able to tell if a supplemental regulation further implements the FAR.
+Even if it doesn't apply, at least the API will allow the user to view the text (html) conveniently in front of them regardless.
+Utilizing proper hyperlinks will allow for faster and easier browsing (see problem [above](#hyperlinks-with-arbitrary-names)) as well as faster, easier, and more accurate analyzing of the regulations.